CSA T20 Global League Postponed

 It had been called the #T20 Global Destination League but it has been rechristened as the T20 Global League.
-The competition will begin in November, and the final could be played on December 16.
+The competition will begin in November, and the final will be played on December 16.
+On June 19, the eight franchise owners and teams were unveiled in London.

 Speaking at the launch, the CSA President said: